What does the map show?

 About maps on Yr

-The Yr team has been working hard on maps over the last year to replace all the technical components we need to make nice weather maps.
 Maps are a good way to show the weather in a larger area which is a good complementary feature to the location based forecasts.
 That is why we will keep working on maps, both improving the existing ones and making new maps.
-On the top of our list is precipitation map (not radar) and temperature map.